 The Company's Board of Directors adopted the Stock Plan Amendment and Restatement principally because the number of shares currently available for issuance as awards under the Stock Plan is insufficient to satisfy the expected foreseeable future requirements under the Stock Plan.
 The Company's Board of Directors believes that grants under the Stock Plan will be an important element in retaining key existing employees and recruiting new employees who are expected to contribute to the continued execution of the Company's business strategy.
-As of the Record Date, all outstanding stock options granted under the Stock Plan contained exercise prices substantially higher than the New York Stock Exchange (the "NYSE") price per share of the underlying Class A Common Stock, making outstanding stock options granted under the Stock Plan currently of no realizable economic value to the recipients on such date, thereby diminishing t he intended retentive effect of these awards and thus subjecting the Company believes that amending the Stock Plan to make available for grant additional restricted stock awards would help offset these circumstances and help provide additional recruitment and retention incentives.
+As of the Record Date, all outstanding stock options granted under the Stock Plan contained exercise prices substantially higher than the New York Stock Exchange (the "NYSE") price per share of the underlying Class A Common Stock, making outstanding stock options granted under the Stock Plan currently of no realizable economic value to the recipients on such date, thereby diminishing t he intended retentive effect of these awards and thus subjecting the Company to increased challenges in terms of employee retention at a critical time in the Company's business plan.
+The Company believes that amending the Stock Plan to make available for grant additional restricted stock awards would help offset these circumstances and help provide additional recruitment and retention incentives.

 As of September 30, 2007, and before giving effect to the Stock Plan Amendment and Restatement, 8,137,486 shares were available for issuance under the Stock Plan; only 3,400,013 of such shares were available for awards of restricted and unrestricted stock and restricted stock units and only 720,800 of such shares were available for awards of restricted and unrestricted stock and restricted stock units without the minimum vesting requirements under the Stock Plan.
 After giving effect to the Stock Plan Amendment and Restatement, as of September 30, 2007, there would have been 33,137,486 shares available for issuance as awards under the Stock Plan, all of which could be issued as awards of stock options, stock appreciation rights, unrestricted stock, restricted stock or restricted stock units (subject to the terms of the Stock Plan), with 3,220,800 of such shares available for awards of restricted and unrestricted stock and restricted stock units without regard to the one-year and three-year minimum vesting requirements.
-The closing price of Revion's Class A Common Stock on the NYSE to September 28, 2007, the last NYSE trading date of September 2007, was \$1.15.
+The closing price of Revlon's Class A Common Stock on the NYSE on September 28, 2007, the last NYSE trading date of September 2007, was \$1.15.